 Outdoor Experiences or Going Outdoors is the Creative Curriculum category used on the weekly Lesson Plan which is posted outside of each classroom.
 You can see more specific gross motor and outdoor activities defined here each week.
-On a daily basis in all types of weather, children play outside, so even on days with a few sprinkles, snowflakes and wind, children will go outside.
+On a daily basis in all types of weather, children play outside, so even on days with a few rain sprinkles, snowflakes or wind, children will go outside.
 We always keep children's safety in mind and are attentive to extreme weather conditions and weather alerts.
 Please dress your child in clothing appropriate for the weather such as hats, mittens, boots, warm coats, and jackets.
 Young babies are taken for buggy and stroller rides outside every day, even if it's only for a few minutes.

 Outside time is often shortened to 5 or 10 minutes in length on cold or hot days when extreme temperatures persist.
-On weather advisory days, such as ozone levels, the children may only go outside early in the morning, generally before 10:00 a.m.
+On weather advisory days, including temperature, humidity, wind chill, ozone levels or pollen count, the children may only go outside early in the morning, generally before 10:00 a.m.
 Local radio station weather conditions and advisories are consulted in making these decisions.
+Children do not play outside during lightning or ice storms.